TuftsRT/copy-to-branch/README.md

 The sample workflow above creates a new branch that allows the interactive execution of data analysis notebooks online via [Binder](https://mybinder.org/) by accomplishing the following.

 1. Any preexisting content on the `binder` branch is cleared.
-2. The file `environment.yml` from the `main` branch is copied into a new hidden directory named `.binder` on the `binder` branch.
+2. The file `environment.yml` from the `main` branch is copied into a new directory `.binder` on the `binder` branch.
-3. All Jupyter Notebook (`ipynb`) files from the `notebooks` directory on the `main` branch are copied into the root of the `binder` branch.
+3. All `ipynb` files from the `notebooks` directory on the `main` branch are copied into the root of the `binder` branch.
-4. The CSV file named `sample.csv` from the `data` directory within the `notebooks` directory on the `main` branch is copied to the `binder` branch and renamed to `data.csv` (note this for later).
+4. The CSV file named `sample.csv` from `notebooks/data` on the `main` branch is copied to the root of `binder` branch and renamed to `data.csv`.
-5. The `docs` directory within the `notebooks` directory on the `main` branch is copied to the `binder` branch along with all of its contents.
-(In reality, everything from `notebooks/docs` on the `main` branch is coped into a new directory named `docs` on the `binder` branch but this is essentially the same as recursively copying a whole directory.)
+5. Everything from `notebooks/docs` on the `main` branch is copied into a new directory `docs` on the `binder` branch.
+(Essentially the same as recursively copying a whole directory.)
-6. Any references to `"data/sample.csv"` in the Jupyter Notebook (`ipynb`) files on the `binder` branch are replaced with `"data.csv"` to ensure the notebooks still execute without error given the changes to the CSV file.
+6. Any references to `"data/sample.csv"` in the `ipynb` files on the `binder` branch are replaced with `"data.csv"`.
-7. The placeholder `GH_ACTIONS_DATE` in all files on the `binder` branch is replaced with the current date (derived in a previous step).
+7. The placeholder `"GH_ACTIONS_DATE"` in all files on the `binder` branch is replaced with the current date.

 ## Advanced Usage

-All the copy commands are executed via `rsync` in archive mode (`-a`) in the order provided.
-Note that the behavior of `rsync` differs from `cp` and might be confusing to those unfamiliar.
+All copy commands are executed via `rsync` in archive mode (`-a`) in the order provided.
+Note that the behavior of `rsync` differs from that of `cp`, especially when copying directories.
 Please refer to [`man rsync`](https://download.samba.org/pub/rsync/rsync) for examples and instructions on how to ensure files copy over as expected.
 Note that each `source|destination` input is processed as follows.

 ```bash
 rsync -a "$SOURCE_REPO"/$source "$DESTINATION_REPO"/$destination